rails/rails/guides/source/upgrading_ruby_on_rails.md

 Upgrading from Rails 4.2 to Rails 5.0
 -------------------------------------

+For more information on changes made to Rails 5.0 please see the [release notes](https://github.com/rails/rails/blob/5-0-stable/guides/source/5_0_release_notes.md).

 ### Ruby 2.2.2+ required

 From Ruby on Rails 5.0 onwards, Ruby 2.2.2+ is the only supported Ruby version.